pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 #### Batch-level sequence

-You can specify a sequence at the batch level that will be used as default for jobs that don't define their own.
+You can specify a sequence at the batch level that will be used as default for all jobs.
 If the batch-level sequence defines variables, each job using it must set their values:

 ```python